karammulc/Karas-Jams-Case-Study/README.md

 Objectives:
 - Explore the patterns within my relationship to music
 - Attempt new techniques
-- Get to know myself better
+- offer the opportunity for you to get to know me better

-I hope this offers the opportunity for you to get to know me better aswell.
 Lets go!

 #### Tools Used: